oilenthoitakchiru-cpu/Oilen-Thoitak/README.md

 🌱 Currently learning Excel, Power BI & Data Visualization

-🎯 Goal: To build a strong career in Business Analytics
+🎯 Goal: To build a strong career in Business Analytics and Management

 🛠️ Skills